Updated April 2026

 Why Prestige Premiums Are Higher

-• Parts cost: OEM parts for exotic vehicles can cost 5 - 10 times more than mainstream equivalents
+• Parts cost: OEM parts for exotic vehicles can cost 5 to 10 times more than mainstream equivalents

-• Repair complexity: specialist labour, paint matching and calibration add time and cost
+• Repair complexity: specialist labour, paint matching and sensor calibration add time and cost

-• Theft attractiveness: high-value vehicles are more targeted for theft and parts stripping
+• Theft attractiveness: high-value vehicles are more frequently targeted for theft, particularly in urban centres

-Disclaimer: These figures are indicative ranges only, not quotes.
+Disclaimer: These figures are indicative ranges only and are not quotes.
 Actual pricing depends on the specific vehicle, driver profile, claims history, location, security, usage and excess levels chosen.
 Always obtain a tailored quote directly from the provider.

 Ways to Save on Prestige Car Insurance

-Prestige car insurance is inherently more expensive, but there are several approaches that may help manage the cost.
+Prestige car insurance is inherently more expensive, but there are several approaches that may help manage costs.

 1